Top 50 Triggers Interview Questions and Answers

 Stored procedures allow for precompiled SQL statements, reducing processing time.

-Q4.
-What are the types of trigger in Salesforce
+Q. What are the types of triggers in Salesforce?

 Types of triggers in Salesforce include before triggers, after triggers, and future triggers.